danielsaidi/website_danielsaidi/_posts/2019/2019-01-26-async-operations.md

 }
 ```

-This protocol also implements `performOperation(on:completion:)` in an extension, which means that you just have to implement `performOperation(onItem:completion:)` when you implement `SequentialBatchOperator`.
-It will wait for each operation to complete before it proceeds with the next, which means that the batch completion call is very important.
+This protocol also implements `performOperation(on:completion:)` in a protocol extension, which means that you just have to implement `performOperation(onItem:completion:)` when you implement `SequentialBatchOperation`.
+It will wait for each batch operation to complete before it proceeds with the next.

-This protocol could be used to sync batches of data, where the order of execution matters.
-For instance, you could use it to sync offline events, where the server must receive events in the correct order.

-We now have four different operators, that are called in the same way.
-They are all collection operators, which is what matters to anyone calling them.
-Internally, two of them are item operators and two are batch operators.
-This is beneficial for each implememtation, since you can switch from sequential to parallell execution by just changing which protocol the class implements.
+We now have four different operations, that are externally called in the same way.
+Internally, two of them are item operations and two are batch operations.
+This is beneficial for each implementation, since you can switch from sequential to parallell execution by just changing which protocol the class implements.

 Let's put this together in a short example.